BETSRG/GHEDesigner/README.md

 fields.
 The advanced methodology performs optimization based on a target drilling depth.
 An integer bisection routine is utilized to quickly search over a unimodal domain of boreholes.
 GHEDT can consider available drilling and no-drilling zones defined as polygons.

-For more information, refer to `Cook (2021)`.
+The selection process shown below is performed in less than half a minute on an 11th Gen Intel Core i9-11900K @ 3.50GHz.
+Refer to `Cook (2021)` for more information.

 ![polygonal](images/find_bi_alternative_03.gif)